- Loyola University School of Law, J.D.

-Linn is recognized by Chambers USA 2012 as a Leader in the Field of Privacy Law.
-She is a past recipient of the Rhode Island Department of Health Founder’s Award, the Rhode Island Attorney General Justice Award, and the Rhode Island Department of Health Award for Excellence in Public Health Promotion.
+Linn is recognized by Chambers USA as a Leader in the Field of Privacy Law.
+She is recognized by Roger Williams University School of Law as the 2015 Champions for Justice award recipient.
+Linn is a past recipient of the Rhode Island Department of Health Founder’s Award, the Rhode Island Attorney General Justice Award, and the Rhode Island Department of Health Award for Excellence in Public Health Promotion.

 LINN FOSTER FREEDMAN

 Linn Freedman practices in data privacy and security law, and complex litigation.
 She is leader of the firm’s Privacy & Data Protection group and chair of the firm’s HIPAA Compliance team.
 She currently serves as General Counsel to the Rhode Island Quality Institute.

 Linn focuses on compliance with all state and federal privacy and security laws and regulations, as well as emergency data breach response and mitigation.
 She advises clients on state and federal data privacy and security investigations and data breaches.

 I help companies and organizations adopt a risk management approach to precisely frame the purpose and means for the collection, maintenance and transfer of high risk data throughout their organization.
 I work with them to identify high risk data—both paper and electronic—and implement measures to protect it and help them develop defensible—and reasonable—approaches to comply with constantly evolving regulatory requirements and the risk of a data breach.